top of page

 By Personal Vehicle

-Carleton University is easily accessible by personal vehicle, with convenient routes leading directly to our campus.
-The university is located South of the Queensway highway (417) and is accessible by Bronson Avenue and Colonel By Drive.
-The campus has ample parking, with visitor parking options available at most major lots.
+Brock University is easily accessible by personal vehicle, with convenient routes leading directly to our campus.
+The university is located atop the Niagara Escarpment in St. Catharines, in the heart of the Niagara Region.
+It is accessible via the Queen Elizabeth Way (QEW) toward Niagara, exiting onto Highway 406 southbound, then taking the St. Davids Road West exit and following signs to Sir Isaac Brock Way.
+The campus has ample parking, with visitor parking options available in most major lots.

-Please visit Carleton Parking Services for all available parking locations and rates during your stay.
+Please visit Brock Parking Services for all available parking locations and rates during your stay.

 By Transit

-For conference visitors traveling to Carleton University or the University of Ottawa, using transit apps can make getting around the city easy and efficient.
-Popular apps like OC Transpo’s official app, Transit, and Google Maps provide real-time information on bus and light rail schedules, routes, and service updates.
-These apps allow you to plan your trip, track your bus or train, and receive notifications about any delays or service changes
+For conference visitors traveling to Brock University, using transit apps can make getting around the city easy and efficient.
+Popular apps like the Niagara Region Transit app, Transit, GO Transit app, and Google Maps provide real-time information on bus schedules, routes, and service updates.
+These apps allow you to plan your trip, track your bus or shuttle, and receive notifications about any delays or service changes.
+Advance booking is recommended for Niagara Airbus and Mozio services.

 image.png